-- Although childcare is not provided on these days, parents are still required to pay for these days.
+Although childcare is not provided on these days, parents are still required to pay for these days.
 The centre will close at 3:00 p.m. on Christmas Eve and New Year's Eve.
-The centre may be closed between Christmas and New Year's and one additional day throughout the year for our Educators to participate in professional learning opportunities.
-This year our professional learning day is on Friday November 17, 2023.
-All programs will be closed to allow our Educators to participate in this opportunity. - Parents will be asked in August/September of each year to submit their child care needs for the Christmas holidays in order for us to notify our Educators (by October 1) of any schedule changes.
+The centre will be closed between Christmas (Dec 25th) and New Year's (Jan 1st).
+All programs may close one or two days per year to allow our Educators to participate in professional learning opportunity.
+Parents will not be billed for this day.
+Programs will close from Dec 25th reopening on Jan 2nd every year.